 Employee Supported Policing (ESP) is a partnership scheme in which employers in Hampshire and the Isle of Wight allow their staff to train and patrol as Special constables.
 ESP Special constables are required to carry out a total of 200 hours per year plus training.
 Employers are asked to provide paid leave for some or all of these hours.
 In most cases, patrols areas are relevant to the employer’s industry sector.
 For example, recruits from the retail industry patrol high streets and shopping centres.

-Allowing staff to become Special Constables offers huge benefits to organisations in terms of staff development – benefits that could not be bought commercially.
+Allowing staff to become Special constables offers huge benefits to organisations in terms of staff development – benefits that cannot be bought commercially.
 Transferable skills include communicating and negotiating effectively, staying calm under pressure, problem solving, decision making, team building, leadership and management and responsibility.

 There are two main ways staff can be recruited as ESP Special constables: